Thyaga Bhoomi: Production

 In 1937, the pro-independence Indian National Congress defeated the pro-British Justice Party for the first time in the elections to the Madras Legislative Assembly and Chakravarthi Rajagopalachari was sworn in as the Chief Minister.
 As an immediate consequence of this change of guard, censorship was relaxed on films glorifying the freedom movement and national leaders.
 Encouraged by the new government's policies, a few films glorifying the freedom movement were made during this period.
 Thyagabhoomi was one of them.

 However, censorship was reimposed when the Congress Government resigned on the eve of India's entry into the Second World War.
 The Governor of Madras who took over the administration of the province subsequently banned Thyagabhoomi.
 The ban evoked severe protests from Indian film-viewers.
 However, by the time the ban was enforced, Thyagabhoomi was already a success — it was being screened at packed theaters in and around Madras.
 British Government policy was to either completely prohibit films with "potentially seditious" or subject them to strict censorship.
 Thyagabhoomi was the first film released in Madras to be banned.
 As the British Government believed that Thyagabhoomi supported the Congress Party due to the visuals of congress cap wearing people in scenes as well as a sing rendered by D.K.
 Pattammal "Desiya Sevai Seyya Vareer", it was banned as soon as the Governor took over the administration in 1940 when the film had already been running full for 22 weeks.
 Unfazed by the declaration K Subrahmanyam and S.S.
 Vasan announced that shows would run for free continuously in Gaitey theatre until the ban declaration was served to it.
 This brought in a huge rush of viewers and finally the ban became enforced after a lathi charge took place inside the theatre.

 Music

 The music was composed by Papanasam Sivan, Motibabu, and Kalki.
 The lyrics were written by Papanasam Sivan and Rajagopala Iyer.
 The singers were Baby Saroja, S. D. Subbulakshmi, Papanasam Sivan, and Vatsala.
 The only playback singer of the film was D. K. Pattammal.
 Bharatanatyam was unknown in films at that time.
 Papanasam Sivan penned the Tamil version of "Krishna Née Begane Baro" and tuned it.
-Baby Saroja learnt Bharatha Natyam from Gowri Ammal, the last Devadasi of Mylapore Kapaleeswarar temple.
+Baby Saroja learnt Bharatha Natyam from Mylapore Gowri Ammal, the last Devadasi of Mylapore Kapaleeswarar temple.
 Her mother Vatsala (Alamelu Viswanathan) sang the song to which Baby Saroja danced in the film.
 With the songs there was an orchestra too.